 Membership of the Crouch End & District U3A entitles you to join any of the Groups offered.
-However, you do need to register your interest with the Convener of the Group you would like to join before you are able to participate in any of the Group’s activities.
-This is because normally a Group activity has limited numbers: for example the Longer Walks Group is limited to no more than 15 Group members for each walk, although the number of members of the Group as a whole is much more.
+You do need to register your interest with the Convener of the Group you would like to join before you are able to participate in any of the Group’s activities.
+This is because in most cases a Group activity has limited numbers: for example the Longer Walks Group is restricted to no more than 15 Group members for each walk, although the number of members of the Group as a whole is greater.

 Text that appears in this way is hyperlinked.
-This means that if you click/tap on this text it will take you to another page on the Crouch End & District U3A website or to an external website.
+This means that if you click/tap on this text or link it will take you to a related page on the Crouch End & District U3A website or to an external website.

 The Crouch End & District U3A website consists of a series of pages and posts.
 What is the difference between the two?

-Pages contain permanent data which is edited occaionally.
+Pages contain permanent data which is edited occasionally.
 Examples of pages are the group pages which describe the nature of the group, general details about the location and frequency of activities, and convener.

-Posts (found under the heading NEW MESSAGES) contain information that may only be relevant for a short time, and are deleted when no longer of any currency.
+Posts contain information that may only be relevant for a short time, and are deleted when no longer of any currency.
 Examples of posts include updates from groups, new group alerts, and so on.
 The posts are added very frequently, and provide the most up-to-date information about the activities of the Crouch End & District U3A